sosuke3/VSCode65816/README.md

 # Visual Studio Code (xkas) 65816 assembly syntax highlighting extension

 This is an extension for Visual Studio Code to add syntax highlighting support for xkas style 65816 assembly.
+Original tmLanguage file was lifted from [https://github.com/DanielOaks/65816-Assembly-TMlanguage](https://github.com/DanielOaks/65816-Assembly-TMlanguage).
+I have fixed some bugs in it and added xkas syntax specific highlighting.

+Since this is just a .tmLanguage file it should work fine in textmate and other editors that support textmate markup files.

+## Installation

+### Manual Installation

+Copy the files to a new folder in your vscode extensions directory (I recommend ```65816-assembly```).
+See Microsoft's documentation [https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder) for platform specific locations.

 ## Extension Settings

-The following scopes are defined and can have custom coloring and styling applied (see suggestion below):
+The following scopes are defined and can have custom coloring and styling applied (see suggestion below).
+You can set these in your User Configuation using the ```editor.tokenColorCustomization``` setting added in vscode 1.15.0:
 ```
 comment.line
 command.concatenate